scriptin/scriptin.github.io/cv/cv.typ

     ]

     == Work history

-    === Software Engineer

-    *Self-employed*

-    May 2023 #sym.arrow.r Present #sym.dot.op Part-time / freelance
+    #history_record(
+      title: [Software Engineer],
+      from: [May 2023],
+      to: [Present],
+      type: [Part-time / freelance],
+    )[
       Responsibilities: Developing a personal
       language learning application project.

-    === Senior Software Engineer

-    *Picsart, Inc.*

-    Oct 2021 #sym.arrow.r May 2023 #sym.dot.op Full-time
+    ]

+    #history_record(
+      title: [Senior Software Engineer],
+      place: [Picsart, Inc.],
+      from: [Oct 2021],
+      to: [May 2023],
+      type: [Full-time],
+    )[
       Responsibilities: Developing internal tools and libraries for image processing.
       Developing new functionality of the web application.
 Participating in engineering decision-making by creating and reviewing technical proposals.
 Mentoring junior developers.

       Achievements:
       - Developed and maintained an internal tool for converting vector graphics into an internal format, used by a company's content team of several people, accelerating and simplifying their work as a result.
       - Created a library for pre-processing vector images, which was subsequently integrated into several internal tools.
       - Added several new features to the main web application.
       - Proposed an improvement for unit testing policy and process, which was partially implemented.

-    === Software Engineer

-    *Swift Invention, Inc.*

-    Jul 2015 #sym.arrow.r Sep 2021 #sym.dot.op Full-time / contactor
+    ]

+    #history_record(
+      title: [Software Engineer],
+      place: [Swift Invention, Inc.],
+      from: [Jul 2015],
+      to: [Sep 2021],
+      type: [Full-time / contactor],
+    )[
       Responsibilities: Maintaining, developing and testing Java web applications (Spring), Scala ETL tools for dealing with tabular data and social network graphs.
       Designing, developing, and maintaining B2B apps (TypeScript, React, GraphQL).

       Achievements:
       - Fully rewritten (in a team of 4 engineers) a large social network graph web application (Java, Spring), created and maintained an accompanying Extract-Transform-Load (ETL) tool (Scala).
       - As a leading frontend engineer, designed, developed, and maintained (team of 3-5 engineers) a B2B web application (React/Express, GraphQL API).
 Integrated 3rd party services for geographic/address data and payments.
       - Developed and launched several smaller web applications and sites for corporate clients.

-    === Software Engineer

-    *Teligent LLC*

-    May 2014 #sym.arrow.r Apr 2015 #sym.dot.op Full-time
+    ]

+    #history_record(
+      title: [Software Engineer],
+      place: [Teligent LLC],
+      from: [May 2014],
+      to: [Apr 2015],
+      type: [Full-time],
+    )[
       Responsibilities: Maintaining, developing and testing several Java web applications for corporate clients, written with internally-developed tech based on Spring Framework and Hibernate ORM.

       Achievements:
       - Extended functionality of account management portals with tens of thousands of users for corporate clients (telecommunication companies).
       - Integrated critical 3rd party services: billing, SMS notifications.

-    === Software Engineer

-    *Self-employed*

-    May 2013 #sym.arrow.r Feb 2014 #sym.dot.op Part-time / freelance
+    ]

+    #history_record(
+      title: [Software Engineer],
+      from: [May 2013],
+      to: [Feb 2014],
+      type: [Part-time / freelance],
+    )[
       Achievements:
       - In a personal project, created a largest dataset of character frequencies for Japanese language, as well as several tools and datasets for studying Japanese language.

-    === Software Engineer

-    *Bank Pervomaisky (PJSC)*

-    Feb 2011 #sym.arrow.r Apr 2013 #sym.dot.op Full-time
+    ]

+    #history_record(
+      title: [Software Engineer],
+      place: [Bank Pervomaisky (PJSC)],
+      from: [Feb 2011],
+      to: [Apr 2013],
+      type: [Full-time],
+    )[
       Responsibilities: Web-application development and maintenance,
       primarily corporate sites and legacy CRM-systems.
 Integration with internal SQL Server database.
       Developing and maintaining websites for partner companies.

       Achievements:
       - Developed, tested and deployed main website (tens of thousands of users monthly) on Drupal 6..
       - Designed, developed, deployed, and maintained a corporate CRM system with several hundreds of users.
       - Implemented multiple complex forms integrated with the internal CRM, including credit score calculations, business rules validations, and notifications.
+    ]

     == Education

-    === Information security specialist
+    #history_record(
+      title: [Information security specialist],
+      place:[

-    *#link("https://kubstu.ru/")[Kuban State Technological University] (KubSTU), Krasnodar, Russia*
+        #link("https://kubstu.ru/")[Kuban State Technological University] (KubSTU), Krasnodar, Russia

-    2005 #sym.arrow.r 2010 #sym.dot.op Higher education
+      ],
+      from: [2005],
+      to: [2010],
+      type: [Higher education],
+    )[
       Specialty: "Organization and technologies of information security"

       Achievements:
       - Diploma with distinction
-    - Defended thesis: "Usage of polygraph systems in public education institutions"
+      - Defended thesis: "Usage of polygraph systems in public education institutions" ]

-    === High school
+    #history_record(
+      title: [High school],

-    *School of General education \#42, Krasnodar, Russia*
+      place: [School of General education \#42, Krasnodar, Russia],

-    1995 #sym.arrow.r 2005 #sym.dot.op Primary/secondary education
+      from: [1995],
+      to: [2005],
+      type: [Primary/secondary education],
+    )[
       Achievements:
       - Certificate of completion with distinction
       - Silver medal
-    - Several non-podium places (4th and below) on city-wide school olympiads on Math and Physics ],
+      - Several non-podium places (4th and below) on city-wide school olympiads on Math and Physics ]
+  ],
   [
     == Contacts